-Tethered spinal cord is often seen in patients who have spina bifida.
 Children with spina bifida often have some tethering but may not need treatment unless they have symptoms.
-Other causes can include injury or infection to the spine, spinal surgery, or a tumor on the spine.
+Other causes of a tethered spinal cord may include injury or infection to the spine, spinal surgery, or a tumor on the spine.

-Symptoms vary from child to child, and depend on how severe the tethered cord is.
+Symptoms vary from child to child and depend on how severely the spinal cord is tethered.
 Symptoms may include: